-The MCA was amenable to evaluate these tariff requests, given that work related to milestones 1 and 2 above, which were deemed as essential pre-requisites for such a tariff review were at advanced stages.
-This is because the completion of work related to these milestones would give the Authority the required level of comfort that the underlying information used for the tariff evaluation process would be robust and fit for purpose.
+The MCA was amenable to evaluate these tariff requests, given that work related to milestones 1 and 2 above, which were deemed as essential pre-requisites for such a tariff review were completed.

-Although the price control mechanism is not finalised, and hence the ultimate level of the required price adjustments is not known at the moment, the MCA has evaluated the requests at face value.
-The tariff requests were evaluated separately and where it was deemed that a request is fully justified and there is no risk of jeopardising the future price mechanism, the MCA is proposing that such an adjustment is granted.
+Although work on all technical parameters related to the price control mechanism is not finalised yet, and hence the ultimate level of the required price adjustments is not known at the moment, the MCA has evaluated the requests at face value.
+The tariff requests were evaluated separately and where it was deemed that a request was fully justified and there were no risks of jeopardising the future price mechanism, the MCA proposed that such an adjustment is granted.
+The proposed decisions were published for consultation on 10th June 2011 in a document entitled "Review of MaltaPost's tariff adjustment proposals on Domestic Letter Mail, Registration of Domestic Articles, and Foreign Outbound Parcels Requests".

-Following the evaluation process explained in this document, the MCA is proposing to grant an increase of 1 euro cent on single piece domestic mail for the 0-50g weight step as well as various adjustments in foreign outbound parcels (see section 4.2.3 for more details).
+Following the evaluation process explained in this document and after taking in consideration the consultation responses received, the MCA is approving an increase of 1 euro cent on single piece domestic mail for the 0-50g weight step as well as various adjustments in foreign outbound parcels (see section 3.2.3 for tariff details).
+These tariffs shall come into force one week following the publication of this decision notice.

-The MCA is also proposing to consider the other requests made by Maltapost for registration of articles, higher weight-steps (>50g) of domestic mail and bulk mail, as well as any other additional adjustments in the USO area, within the context of the future price control mechanism.
+Other requests made by Maltapost for registration of articles, higher weight-steps (>50g) of domestic mail and bulk mail, as well as any other additional adjustments in the USO area, are not being approved at this stage but will be considered within the context of the future price control mechanism.

-This framework is required in light of the market liberalisation of the Maltese postal market scheduled for January 20131 which calls for a more flexible price control approach able to deliver the right price signalling conducive to efficient market entry.
-In addition, the Universal Postal Union2 (UPU) inter-operator charging regime for the handling of cross-border mail, known also as terminal dues, is also scheduled to change.
-The combined effects of both these developments require action to safeguard the sustainability of the universal postal service.
+The price control mechanism is required in light of the market liberalisation of the Maltese postal market scheduled for January 20131 which calls for a more flexible price control approach able to deliver the right price signalling conducive to efficient market entry.
+In addition, the Universal Postal Union2 (hereafter "UPU") inter-operator charging regime for the handling of cross-border mail, known also as terminal dues, is also scheduled to change.
+The combined effects of both these developments may require action to safeguard the sustainability of the universal postal service.

-Accordingly, following the conclusion of this tariff evaluation exercise the MCA will continue with its work on the price control framework with the aim of consulting on the major characteristics and technical parameters underlying the future price control framework.
+Accordingly, following the conclusion of this tariff evaluation exercise, the MCA will continue with its work on the price control framework with the aim of consulting on the major characteristics and technical parameters underlying the future price control mechanism.